-As a follow up to my post last week on what you accomplish in a day, I was honored to hear directly from Ari Meisel, the productivity guru behind The Art of Less Doing.
+As a follow up to my post last week on what you accomplish in a day, I was honored to hear directly from Ari Meisel, the productivity guru behind Get Leverage.
 Ari offered to write a guest post for my blog to address one of the questions raised in the comments on my post – why spend time tracking things?
 I found his response to be incredibly enlightening, and hope you do too!

 Whenever I teach one of my Skillshare classes in the city I like to ask people to raise their hands quickly if they can tell me what they had for breakfast that morning.
 Usually 80% of people raise their hands.
 Then I say, “How about if you can tell me how many emails you sent two days ago?
 How many minutes were you on the phone today?
 How many hours of REM sleep did you get last night?”
 Needless to say the hands drop pretty quickly.

 We live in a time when information overload is the norm.
 Anybody who is even reasonably active in society deals with emails, phone calls, job responsibilities, personal responsibilities relationships, hunger, etc… we are literally bombarded with stuff all day and night.
 What most people don’t think about is that they can and should take some ownership over that stuff because it is happening to them.
 If we get our heads around what is happening, when it’s happening, and how it’s happening, then we have a chance to optimize it and gain some benefit from it.